Dura-Europos synagogue: Consecration of the Tabernacle mural

-Ceiling of the Dura-Europos synagogue
+Ceiling: decoration and inscriptions

-The ceiling was believed to have been created between 244 CE and 245 CE; it was part of the retransformation from which the Dura-Europos synagogue derived.
-It was around 7m tall and had dimensions of 13.65m x 7.68m, like the assembly hall.
+The ceiling was believed to have been created between 244 and 245 CE; it was part of the retransformation from which the Dura-Europos synagogue derived.
+It was around 7 m tall and had dimensions of 13.65 m × 7.68 m, like the assembly hall.
 It was later found out that the previous synagogue was also decorated similarly, including tiles decorated with fruits, shapes, and flowers.
-However, the Dura-Europos synagogue's ceiling was made up of even smaller tiles than the previous ceiling; it occupied a larger space and had a wider variety of tile inscriptions.
+However, the excavated 3rd-century ceiling was made up of even smaller tiles than the previous ceiling; it occupied a larger space and had a wider variety of tile inscriptions.
+A total of 234 tiles were discovered and brought back at the time of discovery.
+However, there may be more that were destroyed and different designs that had not been discovered.

 The synagogue's ceiling is made up of repeated tiles and inscriptions.
 The ceiling is often compared to aerial mosaics, similar to coffered ceilings that supported the tiles, which were already discovered in western societies, such as Roman and Hellenistic cities.
-The original placement of the tiles, between 244 CE and 245 CE, has not been clearly stated, but each tile was around 0.37 to 0.42 m2 and about 0.045 m in depth.
+The original placement of the tiles, between 244 and 245 CE, has not been clearly stated, but each tile was around 0.37 to 0.42 m2 and about 0.045 m in depth.
 They were formed out of terracotta, which was heated, then decorated and plastered to the above ceiling.
 Imprints of brick and wooden beams were located on the ceiling tile at the time of the synagogue's build and made the tiles' placement clearer.

 The tiles are consistent with either pictorial images or inscriptions being displayed.
 There were about 20 different pictorial tiles that were repeated across the ceiling.
 They varied from sea animals, land animals, grains, and vegetation to faces and females.
 Often displayed are female faces, which have been counted to recur 23 times on the ceiling and usually follow a particular pattern.
-The available prototypes are considered goddesses such as "Flora" or "Demeter-Persephone."
+The available prototypes are considered goddesses such as Flora or Demeter-Persephone.
 Female faces were among the most popular pictorial tiles.
 Other popular pictorial types include vegetation, which consists of about 41 roses/flowers, a centaur, and pinecones, among others.
-Other tiles have a goat's head attached to a fishtail, which is often classified as a sea-goat; others are thought to represent Capricorn and Pisces.
+Other tiles have depictions of the zodiac signs Capricorn and Pisces.
 Another theme was the evil eye; an example is a tile featuring a double-lidded eye with a snake on either side.
-The same tile also had a scab, which was thought to be a scorpion, and three nails above the eye, with the inscription "IAO".
+The same tile also had a scarab and three nails above the eye, with the inscription "IAO".
 Several tiles, both inscribed and pictorials, had mystical and symbolic meanings.

-Even though it is debated, some scholars claim that the entirety of the ceiling symbolizes heaven and enteral immortality.
+Even though it is debated, some scholars claim that the entirety of the ceiling symbolizes heaven and eternal immortality.
 However, some uncertainty remains due to the paint not being recognizable on the tile after sun exposure.
-A total of 234 tiles were discovered and brought back at the time of discovery.
-However, there may be more that were destroyed and different designs that had not been discovered.